100 Notable alumni of

 Biography

-Zolani Mahola is a South African singer, actress, storyteller and world-renowned inspiration speaker, now also known under the stage name The One Who Sings.
-She is most famously known as lead singer of the internationally-acclaimed pan-African South African music group Freshlyground since 2002.
-On 15 August 2019, Mahola officially announced the launch of her solo career while the Freshlyground band went on to have their last performance after 17 successful years together on 31 December 2019 at Kirstenbosch Gardens in Cape Town.
+Zolani Mahola is a South African singer, actress, storyteller and inspiration speaker, now also known under the stage name The One Who Sings.
+She is the lead singer of the pan-African South African music group Freshlyground since 2002.
+On 15 August 2019, Mahola officially announced the launch of her solo career while the Freshlyground band went on to have their last performance after 17 years on 31 December 2019 at Kirstenbosch Gardens in Cape Town.

 Born in